The 1960's - Part Six

 Courtesy of Dave Gifford

-Ivan Mauger chatting to mean and moody Dave Gifford at Old Meadowbank
+Ivan Mauger chatting to a mean and moody looking Dave Gifford at Old Meadowbank

-Here is Dave Gifford's account of Ole and Ivan driving back to Geordie-land from an an open meeting at Wimbledon, a big open meeting he says, maybe it was the Internationale or the Laurels.
+What follows below is Dave Gifford's account of Ole Olsen and Ivan driving back home from an an open meeting at Wimbledon, a big open meeting he says, so maybe it was the Internationale or the Laurels?

 The meeting ran its course, I don’t know who won or any of the details but I do know that after the meeting as they were about to begin the long journey back to the North, Ivan pulled into a Service Station for petrol.